Pyecombe: Pyecombe Golf Course

 Pyecombe Golf Course was built on an exhilarating area of ancient Down pasture and chalk heath in 1894.
 The area includes Rag Bottom, which was remote enough to be a cockfighting venue before the golf course's construction and the windy Middle Brow.
 The South Downs Way passes through its northern side.

-Golfers and nature conservationists are not always good bed fellows, but in this case, the golf course saved the Downs' archaic chalk grassland from being ploughed out as most of it has.
-After more than one hundred years of benign neglect, some of the chalk grassland and small areas of very rare chalk heath survive.
-On such areas alkaline chalk loving and acidic heathland plants go hand-in-hand.
+Although conflicts often arise between golf course management and nature conservation, the presence of the golf course prevented the Downs' ancient chalk grassland from being plowed over, unlike much of the surrounding area.
+After more than a century of minimal intervention, portions of the chalk grassland and small areas of rare chalk heath have survived, allowing both calcicolous (alkaline-loving) and heathland (acidic-loving) plants to coexist.

 On Middle Brow one can find heath bedstraw, heath speedwell, slender St John's-wort, tormentil, dyers greenweed and even ling heather a and other calcifuge plants, alongside fragrant orchis, rockrose, harebell, betony, eyebright and yellow rattle.
 In the past though, there was the rare dwarf gorse, which is remarkably rare on the chalk.
 In autumn there may be as many as ten old meadow fungi including colourful waxcaps.